Local seeds for more resilient farming

 Local seed banks in the Kenyan district of Vihiga are not just for making agriculture more resilient to climate change.
 Biovision also wants to contribute to the survival of traditional plant varieties.
 The seed banks provide farming families with an important additional source of income.

-Context: native varieties are disappearing
+Context: Traditional varieties are vanishing

 At a glance